dipesh-goswami/To-Do-List/README.md

 # To-Do-List
-This will save your to do list.
+This will save your daily to do list in your browser.